MrRayyanBorg/Connect_4_Project/README.md

 # Borg's Connect 4
-Simplicity on the far side of Complexity.
+Complexity on the far side of Simplicity.